 DIRECTIONS / ZUBEREITUNG

-1. Wash and dry the pimientos.
-Heat up the olive oil in a frying pan.
-Add the pimientos and fry them – the skin will detach a bit and change color – grey-ish and dark brown where fried a lot – that is fine.
-The pimientos are fine, when they start to deflate and get softer.
-Season with a bit of the pepper and sprinkle with the sea salt (bit more than usual).
-Serve warm.
+1. Wash and dry the Pimientos.
+Heat up some olive oil in a frying pan.
+Add the Pimientos and fry them on all sides – the skin will detach a bit and change color – grayish and dark brown, even some black spots might appear, but that is fine.
+The Pimientos are ready when they start to deflate and get soft.

 1. Die Bratpaprika waschen und trocknen.
-Olivenöl in einer Pfanne erhitzen.
-Pimientos zugeben und anbraten.
-Die Haut der Paprika wird sich nach und nach lösen und verfärben – gräulich bis dunkelbraun, wo mehr Hitze dran kam.
-Das ist in Ordnung so – die Pimientos sind fertig, wenn sie in sich zusammenfallen und weich sind.
-Mit etwas Pfeffer würzen und mit dem Meersalz bestreuen (da darf man großzügig sein).
-Warm servieren.
+Etwas Olivenöl in einer Pfanne erhitzen.
+Die Pimientos dazugeben und rundum anbraten.
+Die Haut der Paprika wird sich nach und nach lösen und verfärben – gräulich bis dunkelbraun oder schwarz, je nachdem wo mehr Hitze drankommt.
+Das ist in Ordnung so.
+Die Pimientos sind fertig, wenn sie in sich zusammenfallen und weich sind.

 Here is a version of the recipe you can print easily.